1994

 [Later note (2021): Something just struck me as funny about that entry: Where else would the wealth gap be than between the rich and the poor?!
 So I’ll rewrite it, thus: The widening wealth gap tends to increase crime.
 It’s a price the wealthy pay for their wealth.]

 [Still later note (2021): When I say crime here, I mean street crime.
 The larger crime is the gross inequality of wealth itself; as to which crime, the rich are the criminals, and they greatly benefit from it.
 But even street crime doesn’t adversely affect the wealthy.
 That, too, is yet another harm suffered by the (relatively) poor . . . and caused, again, by the rich.
-(That is, the rich, by and large, don’t commit street crime—because they’re rich.
+(That is, the rich, by and large, don’t commit street crime—they don’t need to, because they’re rich.
 Street crime is, for the most part, committed by the poor . . . against the poor . . . and they’re poor because of the rich.)]

 ● 5-2-1994: Well, Spring/Summer is finally here.
 Enjoy it, savor it.